 But there are some policies in place that will let you get the proof you need…

-American Airlines is the easiest.
+American Airlines and Delta are the easiest.

 United is a little more informal.